NewsLocal NewsIn Your CommunityLompoc Valley

 The satellite will be used as a tool to observe Earth for both civilian and military purposes.

-Once liftoff happens, the rocket’s first stage is expected to land back on Landing Zone 4 at Vandenberg, creating a sonic boom that people in surrounding communities may hear and marking the 21st time the first-stage booster has been used.
+After the Falcon 9 rocket lifted off, the rocket’s first stage landed back on Landing Zone 4 at Vandenberg, creating a sonic boom audible in surrounding communities.

 SpaceX launches accounted for nearly 85% of the launches from Vandenberg in 2025.